sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 ## DLC Quests

 All of the DLC's have new triggers so the player isn't spammed with new quests on starting a new game.
+Most/all of these will only trigger after you've completed the tutorial mission in the sewers.

 ### Shivering Isles <br />
 Player level >= 15<br />